wp-plugins/ga-google-analytics/readme.txt

 * Includes option to add your own custom markup
 * Sleek plugin Settings page with toggling panels
 * Lightweight, and born of simplicity, no frills
+* New!
+Option to include GA in the Admin Area

 **Support**